-The petitioner's discussion of the early to late 19th and early to mid-20th century, particularly of the Mission Indian Federation (MIF), did not address several important issues raised in the PF, including the lack of evidence of a bilateral relationship between the members of the SJC chapter of the MIF and the leadership of the organization.
+The JBB petitioner does not meet the requirements of criterion 83.7(c).
+The evidence submitted for the FD, in combination with the evidence already in the record for the PF, is insufficient to satisfy the requirements of criterion 83.7(c) for any time from 1835 to the present.
+The evidence in the record submitted to demonstrate political influence or authority during the postsecularization period included a marriage analysis.
+The analysis, however, is methodologically flawed and, thus, does not provide evidence to satisfy the requirements of criterion 83.7(b)(2) that could "carry over" under 83.7(c)(3) to satisfy criteria 83.7(c) for this same period of time.
+The petitioner's discussion of the early to late 19th and early to mid-20th century, particularly of the Mission Indian Federation (MIF), did not address several important issues raised in the PF. including the lack of evidence of a bilateral relationship between the members of the SJC chapter of the MIF and the leadership of the organization.
 The new documents in the record related to Clarence Lobo's leadership between the late 1940s and 1965 did not indicate that Lobo acted on behalf of an entity of SJC Indian descendants when he worked on behalf of much larger pan-Indian organizations which counted SJC Indians among their members.
 The documentation also did not demonstrate a bilateral relationship between Lobo and the group members, and included little information demonstrating that the group addressed any issues other than claims.

 There was no information as to any political activity among group members during the 10 years between the 1965 end of Lobo's active involvement and the 1975 formation of the Capistrano Indian Council (CIC).
 The information in the record regarding the early years of the CIC and the Juaneño Band of Mission Indians (JBM) supported the PF's conclusions regarding the membership of the organizations, namely, that the CIC members tended to be SJC Indian descendants still living in or very near the town of San Juan Capistrano, and that JBM members tended to be non-SJC descendants living outside of the town of San Juan Capistrano (even those members who were verifiable SJC Indian descendants were still mostly non-local).
-Most CIC members did not join the JBM until after 1995, but there was little information as to how the CIC members became integrated into the larger group, or how this integration affected the political composition of the group.
-There was no new information regarding the political turmoil within the JBM that resulted in the formation of the JBA, JBB, and JBMI-IP, and no new information regarding how the group's drastic revision of its membership between 2005 and 2009 changed the political structure of the group.
-The third-party comments included in the record largely agree with the conclusions reached in the PF, and the responses offered by the petitioner provide little new information regarding the political structure of the group over time.
+Most CIC members did not join the JBM until after 1995, but there was included little information as to how the CIC members became integrated into the larger group, or how this integration affected the political composition of the group.
+There was no new information regarding the political turmoil within the JBM that resulted in the formation of the JBB and JBA, and no new information regarding how the group's drastic revision of its membership between 2005 and 2009 changed the political structure of the group.
+The third-party comments included in the record largely agree with the conclusions reached in the PF, and the petitioner provided no response to those comments.
 After 1834, there is insufficient evidence that there were any internal processes or other mechanisms that the group used as a means of influencing or controlling the behavior of its members in significant respects, or made decisions for the group which substantially affect its members, or represented the group in dealing with outsiders in matters of consequence.
 The petitioner does not satisfy criterion 83.7(c).

-The JBA petitioner meets the requirements of criterion 83.7(d).
+The JBB petitioner meets the requirements of criterion 83.7(d).
 The petitioner submitted a copy of its governing document which includes its membership criteria.